scythe-io/purple-team-exercise-framework/PTEFv3.md

 ### Agenda

 Define an agenda for the exercise and share it with the stakeholders beforehand.
 Ensure to include breaks and provide snacks if physically in the same location.
 Purple Teaming is hard work and stakeholders will appreciate some coffee, tea, and/or snacks.

-Templates of Purple Team Exercise agendas may be found on our [GitHub](https://github.com/scythe-io/purple-team-exercise-framework).

 ### Metrics